lhmlihaomin/prd-deploy/README.txt

 5. register/DEREGISTER instances even if they're not launched from this app;
 done 6.
 Add page feed back when sending AJAX requests.
 7. Add API views.
 (Consider using django REST framework)
+8. Register only "ok" instances with ELB;
+9. Copy configuration from existing module;